Kick-Ass | 2010

 ‘Millard Fillmore High School’, where a buxom English teacher distracts the hormonal Dave from the complexities of Hamlet, is Sir William Churchill Secondary School, 1715 Main Street East, a couple of miles southeast.

-Recovered from his wounds, Kick Ass 2.0 finds lost cat Mr Bitey opposite Dip'n Sip Donuts, 663 Kingston Road, Upper Beaches, eastern Toronto, when he takes on three muggers.
+Recovered from his wounds, Kick Ass 2.0 finds lost cat Mr Bitey opposite what was Dip'n Sip Donuts, 663 Kingston Road, Upper Beaches, eastern Toronto, when he takes on three muggers.
 As bystanders watch and take photos, an internet phenomenon is launched and Kick Ass goes global.
+The donut shop is gone and the block has been totally redeveloped.

 Back in Toronto’s Financial District, D’Amico thinks he sees Kick-Ass walking along Richmond Street West, and follows him right onto Simcoe Street.
 When the green-suited figure turns into the alley on the western side of Simcoe, D’Amico puts a bullet in his head, but only manages to kill off a hapless wannabe.